aleimba/bac-genomics-scripts/cdd2cog/README.md

     Preformatted RPS-BLAST+ database of the CDD COG distribution for Intel CPUs and Unix/Windows architectures.

-2. **COG**
+2. **COG** (ftp://ftp.ncbi.nih.gov/pub/COG/COG/)

-    Read 'readme' for more information about the respective files in the [COG FTP archive](ftp://ftp.ncbi.nih.gov/pub/COG/COG/).
+    Read 'readme' for more information about the respective files in the COG FTP archive.

   1. 'fun.txt'